Pluggable-Transports/Pluggable-Transports-website/_pages/spec/ptspec2draft2.md

 **TOR\_PT\_ORPORT or -orport**

-Specifies the destination that the PT reverse proxy should forward traffic to after transforming it as appropriate, as an
+Specifies the destination that the PT reverse proxy should forward traffic to after transforming it as appropriate, as an <address>:<port>.
-<address>:<port>.

-Connections to the destination specified via "TOR\_PT\_ORPORT" MUST only contain application payload.
+Connections to the destination specified via TOR\_PT\_ORPORT" MUST only contain application payload.
 If the parent process requires the actual source IP address of client connections (or other metadata), it should set "TOR\_PT\_EXTENDED\_SERVER\_PORT" instead.